nationalarchives/dr2-ingest/python/ad-hoc-ingest/README.md

 an S3 bucket and send a message to `dr2-preingest-adhoc-importer` queue to trigger the downstream process.
 As a result, the script has following pre-requisites:
 - It needs to be run from a machine which has access to the internet
-- It is run by a user who has relevant permissions to add data to the `dr2-ingest-adhoc-cache` bucket
+- It needs to be run by a user who has relevant permissions to add data to the `dr2-ingest-adhoc-cache` bucket
-- It is run by a user who has permission to send message to the adhoc-et by a user who has permissions to access the relevant AWS services.
+- It needs to be run by a user who has permissions to access the relevant AWS services.

 ### Script Arguments